ChimeHQ/Impact/README.md

 # Impact

-Impact is a crash reporting library for Apple platforms.
-It just detects and records information about crashes.
-Impact isn't a full crash monitoring system, but it could be the core of one.
+Impact is a crash detction and recording library for Apple platforms.
+Impact isn't a full crash reporting system, but it could be the core of one.
 Its design goals are:

 * Improve understanding of crash reporting systems
 * Support for all Apple platforms